Oneflow-Inc/CoModels/nlp/libai/ResMLP/README.md

 ```
 ### How to Train ResMLP Model with Parallelism

-We provide `train.sh` for execute training.
-Before invoking the script, perform the following steps.
 <details>
 <summary>Training code</summary>
 We take the ResMLP as an example to show how to train the model.